opendocsg/opendoc-formsg-faq/Updates.md

 We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 19 Nov 2019: Upload form logo, security improvements

+What you can see, feel or smell:
+- Upload form logo feature released, you are encouraged to re-upload old custom logos with us

+What goes on behind the scenes:
+- Released more server side validation, for security and prevention of data corruption
+- Implemented backend unit tests for server side validation
+- Removed need for network call to get error messages
+- Improved logging to log IPs in error messages
+- Tested caching policy to make sure it works

 ## 12 Nov 2019: Security improvements

 What you can see, feel or smell: